4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

 15. Selection of a single component.
 Selection/deselection of components can be done by clicking on a component in `Image view`_. or enebling apopriate checkbox.
 Pointing checkbox with a coursor highlits selected component in `Image view`_.
     Only components selected in checkboxes are saved using **Save components** tab.
-    Components wich are selected are omitted in the next round of segmentation.
+    Components wich are selected are omitted, when the next round of segmentation is performed.

 16. When selected allows for comaprison of segmentations made with different parameters.
 To do so enable **Save selected components** checkbox, than perform segmentation and select chosen components.
 Next save segmentation by **Save Segmenation**.
-Use **Unselect all** and perform another segmentation with diffeternt parameters.
+Use **Unselect all** and perform another segmentation with a diffeternt parameters.
 Select chosen components and load previously done segmentation using **Load Segmentation**.
-Selected components from both segmentations are displayed in `Image view`_ and each is represented as a separate checkbox.
+Now selected components from both segmentations are displayed in the `Image view`_ and each is represented as a separate checkbox.
 The same can be done using `Multiple files panel`_ and saving each segmentation as a separate state using **Save state** tab.

 17. Opens the window with a preview of segmentation parameters for each component.
     **Reuse parameters** button from this window restores selected parameters.